Special offer

 Sample interview rejection letters

-Standard sample of rejection letter after interview
+Example of a rejection letter after an interview

-August 1, 20XX
+August 1, 2025

-Dear Cody,
+Dear Joseph,

+Thank you so much for your interest in the Marketing Manager position at ABC Logistics.
 While we were all impressed with your skill set and knowledge, we’ve decided to move forward with another candidate who has more leadership experience.
-However, we feel you’re an excellent culture fit and encourage you to apply for other positions that will be available in the marketing department in the coming months.
+However, we encourage you to apply for other positions that will be available in the marketing department in the coming months.

-Thank you again for the time you invested in applying and interviewing for this role.
+Thank you for the time you invested in applying and interviewing for this role.
 We wish you the best of luck in your job search and all future endeavors.

 Sincerely,